-- 1. If, within a thirty (30) day period after the National Indian Gaming Commission receives the information required in subsection F, the National Indian Gaming Commission notifies the Tribe that it has no objection to the issuance of a permanent license to the applicant, and the Tribal Gaming Commission may issue a permanent license to such applicant. - 2.
-The Tribal Gaming Commission shall respond to a request for additional information from the Chairman of the National Indian Gaming Commission concerning a key employee or a primary management official who is the subject of a report.
-Such a request shall suspend the 30-day period under paragraph G.1 of this section until the Chairman of the National Indian Gaming Commission receives the additional information. - 3.
-If, within the thirty (30) day period described above, the National Indian Gaming Commission provides the Tribe with a statement itemizing objections to the issuance of a license to a key employee or to a primary management official for whom the Tribe has provided an application and investigative report to the National Indian Gaming Commission, the Tribal Gaming Commission shall make the final decision whether to issue a license to such applicant. - 4.
+- 1. If, within a thirty (30) day period after the National Indian Gaming Commission receives the information required in subsection F, the National Indian Gaming Commission does not notify the Tribe that it has an objection to the issuance of a license to the applicant, the Tribal Gaming Commission may issue a permanent license to such applicant. - 2.
+The Tribal Gaming Commission shall respond to a request for additional information from the Chairman of the National Indian Gaming Commission concerning a key employee or a primary management official who is the subject of a report. - 3.
+If within the thirty (30) day period described above, the National Indian Gaming Commission provides the Tribal Gaming Commission with a statement itemizing objections to the issuance of a license to a key employee or to a primary management official applicant for whom the Tribe has provided a notice of results, the Tribal Gaming Commission shall reconsider the application, taking into account the objections itemized by the National Indian Gaming Commission.
+The Tribal Gaming Commission shall make the final decision whether to issue a license to such applicant. - 4.
 Notwithstanding any provision herein to the contrary, to the extent the Tribal Gaming Commission is required by the Compact to submit relevant background and licensing information for Class III gaming applicants to the State, the Tribal Gaming Commission may not issue a permanent license until after the applicable requirements of the Compact are met.